craguilar/event-assistant/README.md

 - A _Receiver_ is a phone number who will receive the instance of a Template .

 API Reference https://developers.facebook.com/docs/whatsapp/cloud-api/reference/messages

+### WhatsApp webhook

+WhatsApp integration allows you to set up a WebHook to process any reply made to your _Sender_ .
+For this you need to define a WebHook endpoint , this is the purpose of  _lambda_ package , which thanks to GitHub actions will deploy the code in _index.mjs_ in an EventAssistantWhatsAppWebhook lambda in AWS.

 ### Berkeley DB Java Edition (JE)